ap-sharma/Building-a-Shell/README.md

 # Building-a-Shell
 Linux Shell

-The file my_shell.c contains C code which when compiled will start a Shell.</br>
+The file my_shell.c contains C code which when compiled and run will start a Shell.</br>

 Capabilities of Shell:-</br>
 1. Uses Linux system calls to execute a subset of Linux Commands